JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 *Aerial view of Phase 1b/1c Order land*

 ## Viability
-Show how the figures were fiddled in the AAAP to make it look viable to get it through the examination in public.
+Show how the figures were fiddled in the AAAP to make it look viable to get it through the examination in public (Toby).

 ![](http://35percent.org/img/Recommended_Changes.png)

-Show how NHHT's credit rating has been downgraded by credit agencies since the last public inquiry.

-Viability assessment for phase 1b/1c - find out when due and make an FOI request.

-*Chase the ICO for our FOI for the full unredacted DPA.*

 ## Credit rating downgrade
 In June 2016 NHHT was [downgraded](/img/nhhtmoodys.pdf) by credit agency Moodys.
 The Moodys downgrade mentioned NHHT's significant development pipeline and listed its largest three projects; Aylesbury estate, Canada Water and a scheme in Hounslow.
 It said that the capital expenditure to revenues ratio would average 49% over the next five years, but this is based on the figure given of 7% social rented tenure.
 So the replacement 'social' homes on the FDS must have been included in these figures as affordable rent.
 To conclude: Moody's capex to revenue ratio must have been based on the provision of affordable rent not social rent.
 Had it been based on social rent then the capex to revenue ratio would have been much higher.
 So either Moodys have been given incorrect info on the tenure mix of NHHT's pipeline or the replacement 'social' homes on the Aylesbury will be affordable rent..